sayalivadya1654-cell/Demand-Forecasting-Inventory-Optimization/README.md

 4. `04_feature_engineering.ipynb`
 5. `05_model_training.ipynb`
 6. `06_model_evaluation.ipynb` — trains and compares Linear Regression vs. Random Forest, then saves the winning model to `models/demand_forecasting_model.pkl`

-> ⚠️ **The Streamlit app requires `models/demand_forecasting_model.pkl` to exist.** If you cloned this repo fresh and that file isn't present (model files may be gitignored), run through the notebooks above — at minimum `06_model_evaluation.ipynb` — before launching the dashboard.

 ### 2. Run the Dashboard